hiradtaba/BiDecHex-converter/README.md

-These programs in C allow you to convert decimal numbers to binary and hexadecimal numbers and vice versa.
+These programs allow you to convert between different numerical systems in C.